-Given the demand for senior affordable housing in Cupertino, as identified in the City's General Plan, KT Urban is proposing to develop a 48-unit affordable senior living development as a component of the overall 206 senior living units offered by the project.
+Given the demand for senior affordable housing in Cupertino, as identified in the City's General Plan, KT Urban is proposing to develop a 48-unit affordable senior independent living development as a component of the overall 206 senior living units offered by the project.
 The City of Cupertino is enduring a housing crisis in which rising rents and a shortage of affordable units are driving the displacement of longtime residents.
 The project seeks to address the challenges created by the housing crisis and to help meet the housing demands of a segment of the population with unique housing needs (seniors).

 The project exceeds the City's Density Bonus and Inclusionary (BMR) Housing Program by providing 48 units, or 20.3% of the allowed units, as on-site, below-market rate, senior housing units at deeper affordability rates.
 Twenty-nine (29) Units will be in the Very Low Income category (60% of BMR units).
 Nineteen (19) Units will be in the Low Income category (40% of BMR units).
-The affordable units are in Building 1 and Building 2 of the development.
+All affordable units are in Building 2 of the development.

-Building 1 is a 167-unit, senior living facility.
-Nine of the affordable units will be offered as a part of the project and be distributed throughout the building.
+Building 1 is a 158-unit, state licensed, senior assisted living facility.
 The size of the project allows for larger, top tier, senior living management firms to be interested in operating the project.
+Atria Senior Living is the facility management group in consideration for this component of the project.

-Building 2 is a 39-unit senior living facility.
-It would be constructed and managed by BRIDGE Housing or an affordable housing developer with comparable senior living experience and the expertise necessary to obtain the requisite tax credit allocation and secure construction and permanent financing.
+Building 2 is a 48-unit senior independent living facility.
+BRIDGE Housing or an affordable housing developer with comparable senior living experience, is being considered for management of this portion of the project.
+This firm is being sought in order to have the expertise necessary to manage a facility of this caliber, obtain the requisite tax credit allocation and secure construction and permanent financing.